-Mario Badescu (if you haven’t tried his drying lotion, do yourself a favor and get on it) does just that with his botanical body soap, loading it with fruit enzymes that dissolve dead skin, dirt, and debris for a smoother, spot-free solution to our body woes.
+Mario Badescu (if you haven’t tried his drying lotion, do yourself a favor and get on it) does just that with his botanical body soap, made with fruit enzymes, that promises to help dissolve dead skin, dirt, and debris for a smoother, spot-free solution to our body woes.

 Try to lather it in and leave on for a few minutes in the shower, allowing the AHAs (alpha-hydroxy acids) to get to work.

 If you're trying to steer clear of dry, stripping formulas that can aggravate sensitive body skin, reach for this Kiehl's body wash that—as its name suggests—is safe for everyone, including babies.
-It's a nourishing, moisturizing, and non-irritating miracle, which cleanses the skin and reduces redness.
+It's a nourishing, moisturizing, and non-irritating miracle which cleanses the skin and can help reduce redness.
 It doesn't hurt that formula is also made with 95% naturally-derived ingredients.
 Technically you can share this body wash with friends and loved ones since it's made for all, but chances are you'll want it all to yourself—and we don't really blame you.

 Nestled in a Tuscan estate that is Instagram gold (seriously, check out @borgosantopietro), Seed To Skin is blended onsite with natural, mineral-rich ingredients native to the area.
 Loaded with thermal water, olive leaf, probiotics, and sheep's milk (which adds a nice touch of lactic acid), the cleanser feels like more of a sacred ritual than quick lather.

 On the tree of skincare, prebiotic products have well and truly become a fully-formed, flowering brand of their own.
 Oddly the category doesn’t have much presence in body care, which is why Aurelia’s Restorative Cream Body Cleanser is such a smash.
-A botanical blend of sweet almond, baobab, Kigali Africana, and hibiscus (all rich in antioxidants and essential omega acids) are held in a base of prebiotic-rich aloe vera and coconut oil.
+A botanical blend of antioxidant and essential omega-rich sweet almond, baobab, Kigali Africana, and hibiscus are held in a base of aloe vera and coconut oil, according to the brand.

 The scent alone is enough to sway you but stay for the nourishing, therapeutic effect.
 It literally calmed all the irritation I was experiencing, so much so that I happily took it to my face to sort out some shaving rash.

 Beloved brand Drunk Elephant has taken the ingredient-first approach that has made them a household name and applied it to this body cleanser, which is free from sulfates, silicones, fragrances, alcohols, and dyes.
 What’s left, I hear you cry?
-All the good stuff, like marula oil, passionfruit oil, and a multi-amino acid blend that soothes, strengthens, and moistures tough skin.
+All the good stuff, like marula oil, passionfruit oil, and a multi-amino acid blend meant to help soothe, strengthen, and moisturize tough skin.
 Again, really make sure you are leaving this to sit on the skin for a minute or two so it can really absorb the beneficial blend.

 Body washes at the best of times can feel quite frivolous, but a new wave of brands are slowly revamping the category to be as efficacious as they are easy.
-REN, a no-fuss brand that leads the way in clean, sustainable beauty, has infused their most recent lather with magnesium PCA—a deeply relaxing ingredient also available as a supplement that can help promote better sleep—and an essential oil blend that helps regulate neurotransmitters for a calmer nervous system.
+REN, a no-fuss brand that leads the way in clean, sustainable beauty, has infused their most recent lather with magnesium PCA—a deeply relaxing ingredient also available as a supplement that can help promote better sleep—and an essential oil blend that helps calm.
 It sounds a bit farfetched but I promise you, the science is there.